 If event requires more electricity than Taliesin West can supply, Vendor must contract with Approved Vendor for generator services.

+Entertainment

+Musical amplification systems are not permitted.
+Any non-music entertainment must be approved by event staff.

 Decoration of Space

 No decorations may be affixed to any element of the Property.
 All decorations that are used must be family friendly and safe for the Property, Staff, and Event participants.
 No open flame decorations are permitted.